-- · Routine product testing - Research in social sciences or psychology - · Geological and geophysical exploration activities - Technical services such as: - Quality and quantity control - Technical plant sanitation control - Troubleshooting in connection with breakdowns in full-scale production - Advertising programs to promote or demonstrate new products or processes - Assistance in preparation of speeches and publications for persons not engaged in research and development. - Social science research and development is excluded.
+- Research and development from acquired companies prior to acquisition - Routine product testing - · Research in social sciences or psychology - · Geological and geophysical exploration activities - · Technical services such as: - Quality and quantity control - Technical plant sanitation control - Troubleshooting in connection with breakdowns in full-scale production - Advertising programs to promote or demonstrate new products or processes - Assistance in preparation of speeches and publications for persons not engaged in research and development. - Social science research and development is excluded.
 Social science research and development is defined to encompass those activities devoted to further understanding the behavior of groups of human beings or of individuals as members of groups.
-Some of the excluded social science topics are as follows: - Personal research and development - Economic research and development - Artificial intelligence and expert systems research and development - Consumer, market, and opinion research and development - Engineering psychology research and development - Management and organizational research and development
+Some of the excluded social science topics are as follows: - Personnel research and development - Economic research and development - Artificial intelligence and expert systems research and development - Consumer, market, and opinion research and development - Engineering psychology research and development - Management and organizational research and development - Actuarial and demographic research and development

-- Actuarial and demographic research and development - Educational processes and applications research and development - Research and development in law
+- Educational processes and applications research and development - Research and development in law.